theo-gk/menu-caching/README.txt

 4. Plugin's settings are located inside Tools > Menu Caching.

 == Changelog ==

+= 1.1.3 =
+* Tested up to WP 6.5.x
+* Tested up to PHP 8.3
+* Bump minimum PHP version to 7.2 from 5.6
+* Minor code optimization.
+* Better prefix to JS global var to prevent conflicts in the global namespace.

 = 1.1.2 =
 * Tested up to 6.3.